rrdlpl/grunt-check-file-size/README.md

-# grunt-checkFileSize
+# grunt-check-file-size

-> The best Grunt plugin ever.
+> A proof of concept of how to do a plugin for grunt.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`